Practical guidance – fair chance recruitment of volunteers

 It’s unlikely to be necessary to ask at application stage – and asking for sensitive information you don’t yet need could a breach of the GDPR.
 Being clear about what, when and why you ask about criminal records will help determine whether it is really necessary.

 It can also put off applicants – the law on disclosure means people can still be required to disclose old and/or minor convictions if asked.
 Over half of people with a criminal record would not apply for a job where they needed to disclose their criminal record at the first stage.
-If you haven’t already, why not consider joining the growing list of employers who have banned the box?
-This means postponing questions about criminal records until later in the process so you consider an applicant on merit first.
 If you need to ask, we recommend waiting until conditional offer stage.

 You should also consider whether to ask applicants to self-disclose or simply carry out a DBS check at the appropriate level.
 Bear in mind that asking for self-disclosure but not checking the information could be considered excessive data collection.
 Whichever you choose, giving applicants the opportunity for discussion is key.
 Understanding the circumstances at the time and how things have changed since will help you make a fair assessment.